dsfsi/textaugment/README.md

 ## You have just found TextAugment.

 TextAugment is a Python 3 library for augmenting text for natural language processing applications.
-TextAugment stands on the giant shoulders of [NLTK](https://www.nltk.org/), [Gensim](https://radimrehurek.com/gensim/), and [TextBlob](https://textblob.readthedocs.io/) and plays nicely with them.
+TextAugment stands on the giant shoulders of [NLTK](https://www.nltk.org/), [Gensim v3.x](https://radimrehurek.com/gensim/), and [TextBlob](https://textblob.readthedocs.io/) and plays nicely with them.

 # Table of Contents